 I am Karen Kelsky, aka, The Professor.
 I’ve been a tenured professor at two universities (Oregon and Illinois) and a Department Head.
 I’ve advised many, many graduate and undergraduate students, and the students I’ve worked with have been very successful in their professional endeavors.
-I’ve also mentored junior faculty before and during their successful tenure cases.
+As faculty member I served on and chaired many hiring committees, and as Department Head I handled tenure mentoring and tenure cases (all of which were successful).
 I can most likely help you if you are trying to navigate the rough seas of the academic world.

 Here’s a short current cv-resume hybrid.

 I spent 15 years in the academy as first an assistant professor, then a tenured associate professor, and finally department head in two major research universities, the University of Oregon and the University of Illinois at Urbana-Champaign.
 (To expand: I also had 6 years in my Ph.D. program at the University of Hawai’i, and now 6 years as an academic careers consultant, coach, writer and speaker at The Professor Is In).

 I left my tenured position and the role of department head in Illinois because my family and I chose to relocate back to our beloved Oregon, and I had reached the point where I was ready to move on to a second career.
 Not because I hated academia–it’s a terrific job, and I want to see others get into it–but because when it came down to it, it was more important for me to live where my heart is (Oregon) than to continue as a professor in the midwest, a place that crushed my very soul.
 (For more on that see my Tech in Translation guest post, Death of a Soul on Campus, here).